 - Skin rash

 Tampa General Hospital is a leader in the diagnosis and treatment of endocarditis.
-In fact, U.S. News & World Report has recognized TGH as one of America's Best Hospitals for Cardiology & Heart Surgery, and The Joint Commission has given our hospital advanced certification for ventricular assist device services.
+The Joint Commission has given our hospital advanced certification for ventricular assist device services and TGH has been named a High Performing Hospital in Cardiology & Heart Surgery by U.S. News & World Report.
 Our team of cardiologists, heart surgeons, and other heart and vascular specialists share a goal of providing the best possible care to our patients.